kiamesdavies/money-transfer/README.md

 <tbody>
 <tr>
 	<td><code>GET /account/{bankAccountId}</code></td>
-	<td>Get the account balance of the specified, as note above we have created accounts with ids `1, 2, 3, 4, 5` and `10` for rollback</td>
+	<td>Get the account balance of the specified bankAccountId, as note above we have created demo accounts with ids 1, 2, 3, 4, 5.
+10 for rollback</td>
 	<td> </td>
 	<td>
       <pre>